North Carolina School of Science and Mathematics: External programs

 NCSSM also offers a variety of external programs focused on educating teachers and students outside of the school across North Carolina.
 The school offers workshops for strengthening K–12 math and science education, focusing on "teaching the teacher."
 These workshops focus particularly in science and mathematics education.

 Extracurricular activities

 NCSSM has a large variety of clubs and varsity sports, ranging from arts, academic, and ethnic culture clubs to intramural and varsity athletic programs.
 Students at NCSSM regularly excel in club competitions, academic events, and sports.

 Awards and recognition

 The school is known to place upwards of ten students a year in the Siemens Competition in Math, Science, and Technology.
 In 2006, Nicholas Tang and Sagar Indurkhya became national finalists in that year's Siemens Competition.
-NCSSM also regularly produces semifinalists in the Intel Science Talent Search and Intel Science and Engineering Fair.
+NCSSM also regularly produces semifinalists in the Regeneron Science Talent Search (STS) and Intel Science and Engineering Fair.